crest-lab/crest-docs/page/examples/example_4.md

   distance: 2, 12, 1.85
 $end
 {% endcapture %}
-{% include codecell.html content=constraint_file style="font-size:10px" %}
+{% include codecell.html content=constraint_file %}
 </div>
 {% include defaulttab.html id="open-1" %}

-{% include warning.html content="Constraints that are included via CREST's `--cinp` command will be present for **ALL** `xtb` calculations; MD, MTD, optimizations, and singlepoints.
-Be careful not to bias your calculation to strongly and choose *moderate* force constants!" %}
+The respective conformational search provides an ensemble of non-covalently bound methanol-acetamide structures which all have a H(2)-O(12) distance close to 1.85 Å.
+{: .text-justify }